 Since 1973, Chicago-area Realtime & Court Reporting has supported the Northern Illinois legal community and beyond.
 Driven by a four-generation court reporting legacy, the company is grounded in a national referral network that delivers the best court reporters to your side—wherever.

 Few other companies can claim distinguished champion and medalist titles at national and state court reporting competitions.
 Known for their speed and accuracy, professional affiliations, and long-time presence, CaRR reporters are credentialed, invested, and involved.
-Whether documenting days of grueling testimony or assisting you in connecting to realtime capabilities, CaRR helps you do your job more productively and efficiently.

 Chicago-area Realtime & Court Reporting has evolved with the industry—and technology—to deliver timely, accurate transcript turnaround.
 In size, the company claims its niche between large, multilayered organizations and home-based, freelance court reporters.
-A full, on-site team of coordinators, schedulers, and production experts delivers the services you need fast, with a professional, human approach.